 The optional units and exam methods are listed below:

 - Cash and Treasury Management/Unit assessment only

 The synoptic assessment includes questions that cover the whole syllabus.
 For Level 4, only the mandatory units are included in the synoptic assessment.
 Accounting systems and control is examined only within the synoptic assessment and does not have its own grade.

-- The course duration is flexible but up to 28 weeks is recommended.
+The course duration is flexible but can take up to 12 months.

 - You can continue your accounting career with an ACCA qualification.

 - Exams can be taken whenever you are ready – there are no set dates.

 What will you learn in each AAT Level 4 unit?

 - Demonstrate an understanding of the reporting frameworks and ethical principles that underpin financial reporting